kmwamasali/image-processing-api/README.md

 ### Description

 An image processing api that resizes and saves images to user specification when visiting a url
+- Images are loaded from source file in code
+- Thumbnail filename includes the image size to allow for multiple sizes of the same image
+- logging to record when images are processed or accessed

 ### Technologies